mcinar09/Journal/journal.md

 ## Week 14

 - Adding on my project
-- Creating an README Markdown file for my project.
+- Creating a README Markdown file for my project.